 Depending on your landscape, you might need additional services.
 Since the company is already coming to your property to mow, extra services might include a discount.
 You can always ask if there’s a bundle so you can use the same workers to take care of your complete landscape.

 Lawn care companies charge for their services in different ways.
 Some charge per square foot or acre.
 Others charge per hour or per visit.
 They might give discounts for additional lawn mowing services beyond mowing since they’re already on your property.
 Regardless of how they charge, they can bill you per visit, per week, or per month.

 Mowing itself costs about $135 on average.
 This includes cutting the grass, edging the yard, and using a weedeater.
 Not only does regular mowing keep your yard looking nice and trim, but the grass also stays healthier with maintenance.

-For example, one acre can cost $50 to $100.
+For example, when it comes to lawn care services cost, one acre can cost $50 to $100.
 But with more property, you’ll see a shift in price, such as: